 Union Square Theater

 *THE ASTERISK: Off-Broadway AND Broadway

-*Just to complicate matters, several of the resident theaters also present shows on Broadway – Lincoln Center, Manhattan Theater Company (MTC), the Roundabout Theater Company., and starting this season, Second Stage Theatre, which has bought the Helen Hayes.
-Their Broadway offerings are listed in my Broadway 2016-2017 Preview Guide.
+*Just to complicate matters, several of the resident theaters also present shows in Broadway theaters they own – Lincoln Center (Vivian Beaumont Theater), Manhattan Theater Company or MTC (the Samuel J. Friedman), the Roundabout Theater Company (American Airlines, Stephen Sondheim, Studio 54), and starting this season, Second Stage Theatre, which has bought the Helen Hayes.
+Their Broadway offerings are listed in my Broadway 2017-2018 Season Guide

 What Is Broadway, Off-Broadway, Off-Off Broadway?